 However, many companies struggle to determine the best way to integrate and use technology to support their goals.
 There are numerous ways to approach this problem, so it can be challenging to find the best one for your business.

 67% of strategies failed because of poor execution.
-Avoid this by following these five tips for developing the best IT strategy for your business.
+Avoid this by following these five tips for the IT strategy development process.

 The first step is to clearly define what you want to achieve with the new technology and how it will contribute to the organization's overall success.
 Be clear about what it is you’re trying to achieve.

-Know your business goals and objectives before determining how technology will help you achieve them.
+Know your goals and objectives before determining how technology will help you achieve them.

 The why behind a new initiative is always more important than just going through the motions.
 The most valuable tool here is a simple list of questions: